christopheragnus/github-manager/README.md

-# Resume-O-Tron by Christopher Lam
+# Github Manager by Christopher Lam

 How to run: